 The terms and conditions for the use and distribution of Exim are contained in the file NOTICE.
 Exim is distributed under the terms of the GNU General Public Licence, a copy of which may be found in the file LICENCE.

-The use, supply or promotion of Exim for the purpose of sending bulk, unsolicited electronic mail is incompatible with the basic aims of the program, which revolve around the free provision of a service that enhances the quality of personal communications.
+The use, supply, or promotion of Exim for the purpose of sending bulk, unsolicited electronic mail is incompatible with the basic aims of Exim, which revolve around the free provision of a service that enhances the quality of personal communications.
 The author of Exim regards indiscriminate mass-mailing as an antisocial, irresponsible abuse of the Internet.

 Exim owes a great deal to Smail 3 and its author, Ron Karr.
 Without the experience of running and working on the Smail 3 code, I could never have contemplated starting to write a new MTA.
 Many of the ideas and user interfaces were originally taken from Smail 3, though the actual code of Exim is entirely new, and has developed far beyond the initial concept.